I write articles about politics and world history. Check out my library or message me if you are interested in learning more.

 The Republic of Serbia is located in the Balkan peninsula, in the south-eastern corner of Europe.
-Throughout time this region has seen numerous peoples and empires, with each leaving behind their own mark.
+Throughout time, this region has seen numerous peoples and empires, each leaving behind its own mark.
 One of the strangest monuments in Serbia is the Skull Tower of Nis.
-It bears witness to the last days of the Ottoman Empire in the Balkans, and was built as a deterrent to the local people.
-It was meant to symbolize the power of the Ottoman Empire, and showcase the fate that would befall would-be rebels.
-Instead it has come be a unique cultural treasure, drawing tourists and pilgrims from across the world.
+It bore witness to the last days of the Ottoman Empire in the Balkans and was built as a deterrent to the local people.
+It was meant to symbolize the power of the Ottoman Empire and showcase the fate that would befall would-be rebels.
+Instead, it has become a unique cultural treasure, drawing tourists and pilgrims from across the world.

 To understand why such a unique monument was built, one first has to understand the turbulent history of the Balkans and surrounding regions.
 The Balkans have long been at the crossroads of numerous civilizations, and often underwent turmoil and upheaval.
 The region has been inhabited since the Neolithic, with the modern Slavic people arriving in the region in around the 7th Century.
 They mixed with the local population and by the 10th century a number of small local kingdoms emerged.
 The zenith of the Serbian Empire occurred during the 14th century, under Tsar Dusan the Mighty.
 His domains spanned from the Central Balkans down to Greece, and his armies menaced the waning Byzantine Empire.
 Following his death, his large realm began to splinter, and his inept son was unable to control the Serbian nobles.
 They proceeded to carve out their own domains and the Serbian Empire splintered.
 On the horizon loomed a new menace, the rapidly expanding Ottoman Empire.
 By the 15th century, the disparate Serbian lands were conquered by the Ottomans, who would rule the region for roughly 500 years.